 During an offshore mission, it's critical to have the correct suspension stiffness for the conditions and the weight of a rider.
 The SHOXSPRO isolator is one way to adjust air pressure quickly with a simple lever.

 Adjustments in damping and rebound are popular because they help customize the ride experience, and this can be done in more than one way.

-This may best be illustrated with the example of a hand-powered air pump to adjust pressure in an airspring.
-While adjustable pressure is desirable, operating a pump in the dark or freezing cold while wearing gloves can be a tall order.
+Nearly all shock mitigating seats are adjustable, but it often requires an air pump and some maneuvering inside the cockpit to achieve the desired air pressure adjustment.
+Trying to do this in the dark, while wearing gloves, and/or bobbing up and down in the water, can be a nonstarter.
 It is time-consuming, and in critical deployments the pump may be abandoned, much to the risk of the seat’s occupant.
 An electric pump may be a viable alternative, though it introduces new complexity and expense.

 Enter the SHOXSPRO isolator.
 It's a simple switch at the base of the seat to switch the air pressure from light to heavy, depending on the weight of the occupant.